fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-gauge-using-plain-javascript.md

           "dataset": dataset
         }
       });
       revenueChart.render();
     });
 ```

-{% embed_all standard-charts-multi-series-charts-example-1.js %}

-Click here to edit the above multi-series chart.

 You can also create various charts belonging to the multi-series family in a similar way.
 Check out the different types of multi-series charts here.